 - Women over age 50 and men over age 70 need at least 1,200 milligrams of calcium a day.

 Important note: Most kids are not meeting their calcium needs.

 Calcium cannot build bones alone.
-It works with other nutrients including vitamin D, vitamin K, potassium, fluoride and magnesium to increase bone strength.
+It works with other nutrients including vitamin D, vitamin K, potassium and magnesium to increase bone density and strength.

 Foods vs. Supplements

 Supplements can't duplicate what foods offer naturally.
-If you are not able to drink milk due to lactose-intolerance, try lactose-free milk and calcium-fortified food.
-Consult with your doctor about taking a calcium supplement with vitamin D, especially if you are a menopausal or post-menopausal woman.
+If you are not able or prefer not to drink milk, make sure you're eating plenty of non-dairy calcium-rich and calcium-fortified foods and beverages.
+Consult with your doctor about taking a calcium supplement with vitamin D, especially if you are a woman in menopause or post-menopause.

 A registered dietitian nutritionist can help you choose the best supplement for your bones and talk with your health care provider to determine if you may be at risk for osteoporosis.